mattzink7/cloudcannnon/content/home-2.md

   - _bookshop_name: media-text
     heading: For Homeowners
     body: >-
-      Every household has the potential to be more energy-efficient and environmentally conscious.
-With Essentia's insights, homeowners gain a clear understanding of their energy usage, empowering them to make smarter choices, reduce monthly bills, and contribute to a greener planet.
-      Discover the harmony of savings and sustainability right at home.
+      Empower your home with Essentia's sustainable analytics, providing you with real-time insights into your energy consumption.
+Take control of your energy usage, identify areas for improvement, and watch as your home becomes more efficient, saving you money while contributing to a greener planet.
     image:
       image_url: /uploads/homeowners-2.jpg
       image_alt: Trees with sunshine shining through branches